Cinema of Ghana: 1980s

+1990s

 After some years, GFIC started to offer technical support to the VHS filmmakers in exchange for the right to first screening in its Accra cinemas.
 Their films had become very popular since the Ghanaians were seeing true narratives of who they were through these films made by indigenous Ghanaian filmmakers.
 By the early 1990s, approximately fifty VHS video movies per year were made in Ghana.
 Over time, professional and amateur filmmakers in Ghana produced films of similar quality and garnered equal respect.

 In 1996, the government of Ghana sold seventy percent of the equity in the GFIC to the Malaysian television production company, Sistem Televisyen Malaysia Berhad of Kuala Lumpur.
 The GFIC was renamed "Gama Media System Ltd".
+GFIC now houses TV3, a television station that was initially Malaysian-owned but was acquired by the Ghanaian company Media General Ghana Limited in 2011.

 This also affected the rising film industry in the country very badly.
 GFIC was in charge of about half the cinema-theatres in the country at the time.
 The sales of the 70% of GFIC collapsed the cinema industry.
 The company had little interest in film making and so the film industry in Ghana continued with independent film makers whose funding relied on the popular appeal of the films.
 For example, in Ghanaian cinema, there is a popular theme of darkness and occultism placed in a framework of Christian dualism involving God and the Devil (see Meyer 1999a).